 I consider myself a lifelong learner and an avid explorer of psyche, soma and soul.
 The more I understand, the more assurance I have that what I do is helping my clients.
 I've been in clinical supervision for 16 years and attend yearly professional conferences, workshops and trainings.

 I have a strong interest in transpersonal psychology, in the context of psycho/spiritual development using transformational healing tools, such as MBSR, EFT (Emotional Freedom Technique), trauma-sensitive and attachment-based yoga, sound and breathwork, therapeutic essential oils and Bach remedies.

-I love to spend quality time with my daughter and I enjoy cooking with friends, reading, the arts, being in nature and hiking in the foothills.
+I love to spend quality time with my daughter and I enjoy cooking with friends, reading, the arts, being in nature and near water, and hiking in the foothills.

 A few other things about me...